kylefritz/trip-stats/readme.md

 5. Tidy things up (~1 hour)

 ## Design decisions and tradeoffs
 *Database:* The key feature of this app is to be able to filter trip data using a Region of Interest (ROI).
 I used a `LINESTRING` geometry to represent the pickup and drop-off lat/lngs so that I could use `ST_CONTAINS` for filtering.
 Several features I wanted to build required the ability to `group` pickups by location and time of day.
 I created a hash index to try to speed up the group by (although for large ROIs, there's still a delay).
+I assumed that the timestamps for trips were in UTC time and converted the to ET.
+I also created a btree index on hour of day to improve the performance of querying by hour range (for day vs night).

 *Server:* A flask app was a good fit.
 The app returns json that is consumed by the js client via a very liberal CORS policy.